eaitfakir/eloquent-searchable

 $users = User::fuzzySearch('Johb')->get();

-To perform a search with weighted search on the specified fields, you can use the weightedSearch scope:
+To perform a relevance-ranked search on specified fields, you can use the rankedSearch scope:

-This will perform a weighted search for the term 'John' in the fields specified in the $searchable property (name with weight 2 and email with weight 1 in this example).
+This will perform a weighted search for the term 'John' in the fields specified (name with weight 2 and email with weight 1 in this example) and sort results by a computed relevance score.
+This works on both MySQL and PostgreSQL.

 Contributing